ember-template-lint/ember-template-lint/docs/plugins.md

 #### Snapshot tests

-The [Jest Snapshot](https://jestjs.io/docs/snapshot-testing) version of `bad` test cases is recommended as it can be easily updated with `jest --updateSnapshot`.
+Adding a [Vitest snapshot](https://vitest.dev/guide/snapshot.html) to `bad` test cases is recommended.
+You can update the snapshots by running `pnpm vitest -u`.

 ### Helper: `ASTHelpers`